nimiq/core-rs-albatross/README.md

 **[Nimiq](https://nimiq.com/)**  is a frictionless payment protocol for the web.

-This repository is **Work in Progress** and should only be used for testing purposes, it is not production ready yet.
-If you need a client implementation to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq-network/core/) instead.
+This repository is **Work in Progress** and is currently in beta-testing phase.
+If you need a reliable client implementation to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq-network/core/) instead.
+Only use this if you can tolerate bugs and want to help beta-testing the Nimiq Rust implementation.

+The Nimiq Rust client comes without wallet and can currently not be used to send transactions.
+As a back-bone node it is more performant that the JavaScript implementation though.

 ## Table of Contents